 “This program has been most beneficial to the overall attitude of our teachers and has offered great support to our center.
 Our center staff members are satisfied and content with their chance to advance in their educational and professional growth.
 They are interested in future opportunities to grow.” – Center Director

-Key Variables to Consider for Getting a Child Care WAGE$® Project Started in Your State
+Key Variables to Consider for Getting a Child Care WAGE$® Program Started in Your State

 A sole non-profit organization in each state is selected by the T.E.A.C.H.
 Early Childhood® National Center (the Center) through a robust application process to implement the licensed, evidence-informed model.

 Support from the T.E.A.C.H.
-Early Childhood® National Center for Launching and Maintaining a WAGE$ Project
+Early Childhood® National Center for Launching and Maintaining a WAGE$ Program

-Center staff works closely with all WAGE$ Projects – providing training, technical assistance and support throughout the life of a WAGE$ License.
+Center staff works closely with all WAGE$ Programs – providing training, technical assistance and support throughout the life of a WAGE$ License.

-Center staff works closely with all WAGE$ Projects to help them:
+Center staff works closely with all WAGE$ Programs to help them:

 - Identify possible sources of funding to support the implementation and growth of WAGE$ in their state.